REN TV: Alexander Rodnyansky arrives (2010—2011)

+Programming during this phase

-Since 2010, new programs have appeared on the channel (dating reality show "Let's try?", pre-reality show "Don't lie to me!"), including Emergency Call 112, which was transferred from Channel Five.
-The main focus of this season's program policy was on serious discussion and journalistic formats. ("Honestly!", "Justice", "Injustice", "Greed", "Sentence" and others.).
-Within the framework of this concept, the television series "The Sword", "The Last Secret of the Master", "Cherkizon.
-Disposable people" and sketchy "Soldiers.
-And the officers".
+Since 2010, new programs have appeared on the channel (dating reality show Let's Try?, pre-reality show Don't Lie to Me!), including Emergency Call 112, which was transferred from Channel Five.
+The main focus of this season's program policy was on serious debates and current affairs formats (Honestly!, Justice, Injustice, Greed, Sentence and others).
+Within the framework of this concept, the television series The Sword, The Last Secret of the Master, Cherkizon: Disposable People and sketch show Soldiers and the Officers appeared.

-2011-2013.
 "You're with your friends!"
+(2011-2013)

-On August 15, 2011, REN TV changed its logo and concept again, introducing a new style and slogan, "You're with your friends.".
-According to Dmitry Velikanov, general producer of REN TV, the previous concept had exhausted itself and did not contain a sufficient positive emotional charge..
+On 15 August 2011, REN TV changed its logo and concept again, introducing a new style and slogan, "You're with your friends".
+According to Dmitry Velikanov, general producer of REN TV, the previous concept had exhausted itself in a year and did not contain a sufficient enough positive emotional charge.

-In 2012, following the results of the 2010/2011 TV season, REN TV channel received seven TEFI Award statuettes, five of them for achievements in information and analytics..
+In 2012, following the results of the 2010/2011 TV season, REN TV channel received seven TEFI Award statuettes, five of them for achievements in information and analytics.

-On December 14, 2012, the channel joined the second multiplex of digital television in Russia..
+On 14 December 2012, the channel joined the second multiplex of digital terrestrial television in Russia.